anakadote/ImageManager-for-Laravel-5/readme.md

     composer update

-Next, use artisan to move the package assets to the public directory, also from the Terminal:

-    php artisan vendor:publish

-The final step is to add the service provider.
+Next, add the service provider.
 Open `config/app.php` and add a new item to the providers array.

+    Laravel >= 5.1:
+    Anakadote\ImageManager\ImageManagerServiceProvider::class

+    Laravel 5.0:
     'Anakadote\ImageManager\ImageManagerServiceProvider'

+The final step is to use artisan to move the package assets to the public directory, also from the Terminal:

+    php artisan vendor:publish

 ## Usage